 It’s important to drive the new Elantra.
 This is really the only way to know if this makes a difference.
 Hyundai could have chosen a few city streets and a freeway for our first drive, but they had so much confidence they set us free on some very twisty mountain roads.
 Switchbacks were the rule of the day.
 I could hardly contain myself I was so happy sailing into each curve and accelerating through it as I felt the Elantra hugging the pavement.
 There is real power under the hood and it’s powered by a real transmission!

 Consumers can choose from two powertrains.
-The standard engine is a two-liter four-cylinder gob with 147 horses and 132 lob ft of torque at 4,500 rpm.
+The standard engine is a two-liter-cylinder gob with 147 horses and 132 lb ft of torque at 4,500 rpm.
 Buyers can choose from a six-speed manual transmission for $17,150 or a six-speed automatic for a grand more.

 Those wanting to add more zip to their lives can go the turbo route with a 1.4 liter GDI Four (available this spring).
 It will churn 128 horses at 5,500 rpm with 156 lb ft of torque from 1,400 rpm.
-It will be mated to an EcoShift seven-speed dual-clutch transmission and is projected to deliver a fantastic 35 mpg overall with combined city and highway driving.
+It will be mated to an EcoShift seven-speed dual-clutch transmission.
+Hyundai projects it will deliver a fantastic 35 mpg overall with combined city and highway driving.

 The things that turned my head most during the presentation and the actual drive of the Elantra were the many features that are available on the Elantra.
 I had to check Hyundai files to make sure so many features were available and to look really carefully to insure I was reading correctly when a slide said the most I would pay for a fully decked out Elantra with every bell and whistle was only $26,750 when was chose their Loaded Ultimate model.